OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 * **Chatbots, artificial intelligence or robotic process automation** with six other councils
 * **Local government as a platform**, with nine other councils

+After a bit of back-slapping we realised we were still in the same situation as before with no partners.